 Soil Engineering Controls. {{Use this language when leachability CTLs are exceeded:}} The “Area of Soil Contamination” as located on the Restricted Property and shown on Exhibit __ shall be permanently covered and maintained with an impermeable material that prevents human exposure and prevents water infiltration (hereinafter referred to as “the Engineering Control”). {{OR, use the following language when the problem is direct exposure of the soil, and leachability is not a concern: “The “Area of Soil Contamination” as located on the Restricted Property, and as shown on Exhibit __ shall be permanently covered and maintained with a minimum of two (2) feet of clean and uncontaminated soil that prevents human exposure (hereinafter referred to as the “Engineering Control”).”
 [Note: two feet of clean soil is the minimal cap required to address direct exposure, but GRANTOR may use the more rigorous impermeable cap (e.g., parking lot) if desired, in which case the impermeable cap should be described in the Engineering Control Maintenance Plan.]}} An Engineering Control Maintenance Plan (ECMP) has been approved by FDEP.
 The ECMP specifies the frequency of inspections and monitoring for the Engineering Control and the criteria for determining when the Engineering Control has failed.
 The Engineering Control shall be maintained in accordance with the ECMP.
 The ECMP may be amended upon the prior written consent of FDEP.
 The ECMP, as amended, relating to FDEP Facility No. {{9 digit #; or other appropriate tracking number, as applicable}}, can be obtained by contacting the appropriate FDEP district office or Tallahassee program area.

 Excavation and Construction.
 Excavation and construction below the Engineering Control is not prohibited on the Restricted Property provided any contaminated soils that are excavated are either: 1) placed back into the excavation and the Engineering Controls are reconstructed or 2) are removed and properly disposed of pursuant to Chapter 62-780, F.A.C., and any other applicable local, state, and federal requirements.
 Nothing herein shall limit any other legal requirements regarding construction methods and precautions that must be taken to minimize risk of exposure while conducting work in contaminated areas.

+Subdivision of Restricted Property. {{If the criteria for direct exposure were met using average soil contaminant concentrations calculated based on a 95% Upper Confidence Limit (UCL) approach and subdivision of the exposure units (EUs) needs to be prohibited, the following paragraph should be added:}} “The criteria for direct exposure of contamination in the soil was based upon an average soil contaminant concentration calculated using a 95% Upper Confidence Limit (UCL) approach with an exposure unit (EU) of {{SIZE OF UNIT}} pursuant to Rule 62-780.680, F.A.C.
+Therefore, the Restricted Property may not be subdivided into parcels smaller than {{size}} without prior written approval from FDEP’s Division of Waste Management.
+A subsequent amendment to this Declaration shall be recorded on the Restricted Property in accordance with Paragraph 7.”

 {{LAND-USE RESTRICTIONS: Land use restrictions generally will apply to the entire property, rather than to just restricted portion(s) of the Property.
 If that is the case use DRC Form A. If the above options describing ECs such as soil caps or concrete pads are not utilized to control exposure, then the following land-use restriction language should be used to address soil contamination.
 Typically, a soil cap EC and a Land-Use Restriction should not both be used on the same property for the same contamination, however there are occasions when both are required.
 A restriction on the use of the land must be clearly described.